Thomas Wharton Jr.: Early life and family

 Wharton was born in Chester County in the Province of Pennsylvania in 1735.
 He was born into one of Philadelphia's most prominent early Quaker families.
 He was known as "Junior" to distinguish him from a cousin of the same name.
 His father, John Wharton, served as coroner of Chester County.
 His paternal grandfather, Thomas Wharton, a native of Westmorland, England, came to Pennsylvania around 1683 and served on the Philadelphia Common Council (1713–1718).

 In 1762, Wharton married Susannah Lloyd, the daughter of Thomas Lloyd and great-granddaughter of Thomas Lloyd, an early governor of Pennsylvania and a colleague of William Penn.
 They were married by a pastor in Christ Church, an Anglican church, and were therefore disowned by the Quakers of the Philadelphia Monthly Meeting.
 Wharton was thereafter associated with the Anglican Church, but never formally converted.
 The couple had five children before Susannah's death ten years later.
 Wharton then married Elizabeth Fishbourne and had three children with her.
 Wharton owned a country home called "Twickenham" near Abington Meeting in Montgomery County.
+His brother-in-law (Elizabeth's brother), Benjamin Fishbourn, was the first ever person rejected by the Senate for a Presidential nomination when Senator James Gunn of Georgia employed Senatorial courtesy for the first time to have Fishbourn's nomination rejected.

 The Wharton family was involved in various areas of business and public service, including shipbuilding for the Continental Navy.
 Members of the Wharton family served in the Continental Congress and the State Legislature, as Mayor of Philadelphia and on the City Council, in positions of military leadership, and in other offices.